Terms of Credit

-There is no organisation which supervises the credit activities of lenders in the informal sector.
-Compared to the formal lenders, most of the informal lenders charge a much higher interest on loans.
+There is no organisation that supervises the credit activities of lenders in the informal sector.
+Compared to the formal lenders, most of the informal lenders charge much higher interest on loans.
 Thus, the cost to the borrower of informal loans is much higher.

-Higher cost of borrowing means a larger part of the earnings of the borrowers is used to repay the loan.
-In certain cases, the high interest rate of borrowing can mean that the amount to be repaid is greater than the income of the borrower.
+A higher cost of borrowing means a larger part of the earnings of the borrowers is used to repay the loan.
+In certain cases, the high-interest rate of borrowing can mean that the amount to be repaid is greater than the income of the borrower.

 Most of the important decisions regarding the savings and loan activities are taken by the group members.
 The group decides as regards the loans to be granted — the purpose, amount, interest to be charged, repayment schedule etc.